gbmhunter/blog/content/electronics/components/current-sources-and-sinks/_index.md

 Current sources are very common in circuit design, and as such are usually drawn using schematic symbols as shown below.
 An independent current source is once which has a predetermined fixed set current.
 A _controlled_ (or _dependent_) current source is one which is determined by another measurable value in the circuit, usually a voltage (e.g. `\(I_{source} = kV_{\text{somewhere else}}\)`).
 You may have seen a controlled current source symbol in the small-signal model for a BJT.
 Many analogue IC functional diagrams will show current sources with these symbols, hiding the discrete components they are made from.

-{{% img src="curr-source-symbols.svg" width="400" caption="Popular schematics symbols to represent current sources." %}}
+{{% figure src="curr-source-symbols.svg" width="400" caption="Popular schematics symbols to represent current sources." %}}

 The _compliance_ of a current source is the voltage range that the current source can operate over and function correctly.
 Outside of this range, either components are damaged (maximum voltage ratings are exceeded) or the current falls out of regulation.